jgdigitaljedi/portfolio2016/README.md

 - Finish Restaurant Roulette Remix
   - add button to launch google maps if viewed on a phone
   - make it less ugly/boring
-- Eventually add a blog
-- pixel perfection

 ### Todos that came to my attention after deployment
-- cdnify grunt task not injecting tags/should also stop cdnified deps from ending up in vendor.js
 - update outdated deps
-- 2048 game board too big on mobile
-- projects modal still too tall on mobile

 ### Eventual improvements
 - Change video game library to MongoDB instead of JSON